Nathaniel-Fernandes/mage_algorithm_data/README.md

 # MAGE
-The goal of our work is to “Design an open-source algorithm that calculates MAGE more accurately than existing algorithms and enables easy exploration of the data through a visual display”.
+The goal of our work is to “design an open-source algorithm that calculates MAGE more accurately than existing algorithms and enables easy exploration of the data through a visual display”.
 This repository holds the intuition, implementation, and code to reproduce graphics and results in the associated paper: [Link to be added].

 More specifically, you can find: